Generalised Legendrian racks of Legendrian links: Introduction

 The paper is organised as follows.
 In Section \ref{sec legendrian links}, we recall some basics from Legendrian knot theory.
-In Section \ref{sec generalised legendrian racks}, we define a generalised Legendrian rack and give many examples of these structures.
+In Section \ref{sec generalised legendrian racks}, we define a generalised Legendrian rack, and give many examples of these structures.
 In Section \ref{generalised Legendrian rack of link}, we define the generalised Legendrian rack of an oriented Legendrian link, and prove that it is invariant under the Legendrian equivalence (Theorem \ref{generalised Legendrian rack invariant}).
-As an immediate application, we deduce that this invariant distinguishes infinitely many oriented Legendrian unknots (Corollary \ref{distinguish infinitely many unknots}).
-Further, it turns out that two topologically distinct non-split oriented Legendrian links cannot have isomorphic generalised Legendrian racks (Theorem \ref{legendrian link distinguishes distinct top links}).
-In Section \ref{sec generalised Legendrian cohomology}, we introduce a (co)homology theory for generalised Legendrian racks (Theorem \ref{thm Generalised-legendiran rack homology invariant}), which specialises to the well-known (co)homology theory for quandles when the Legendrian structure is trivial.
-The key idea is to construct a suitable subcomplex of the standard rack complex, and the defining axioms of a generalised Legendrian rack plays a critical role in this construction.
-In Section \ref{sec cocycle invariant}, we discuss the idea of colouring of an oriented Legendrian link by a generalised Legendrian rack, and deduce that the set of Legendrian rack morphisms from the generalised Legendrian rack of an oriented Legendrian link to a given generalised Legendrian rack is an invariant (Corollary \ref{cor generalised Legendrian coloring}).
-We then introduce state-sum invariants for oriented Legendrian links, recovering the homonymous invariants for underlying oriented topological links (Theorem \ref{state sum invariance thm}).
-It also follows that the Legendrian state sum invariant is an enhancement of the Legendrian coloring invariant (Corollary \ref{cor enhancement of legendrian coloring}).
-Adapting the idea of Joyce to the Legendrian setting, in Section \ref{homogenous representation}, we prove that every generalised Legendrian rack admits a homogeneous representation as a generalised Legendrian rack build up with a disjoint union of cosets of a family of subgroups of some appropriate group (Theorem \ref{thm homogenous representation}).
-We conclude with Section \ref{sec enveloping group}, where we define the enveloping group of a generalised Legendrian rack, and show that it satisfies some natural functorial properties.
+As an application, we deduce that this invariant distinguishes infinitely many oriented Legendrian unknots (Theorem \ref{unknots distinguish}), and infinitely many oriented Legendrian trefoils (Theorem \ref{trefoils distinguish}).
+Furthermore, it is proved that two topologically distinct non-split oriented Legendrian links cannot have isomorphic generalised Legendrian racks (Theorem \ref{legendrian link distinguishes distinct top links}).
+We also discuss the idea of colouring of an oriented Legendrian link by a generalised Legendrian rack, and deduce that it gives an invariant of Legendrian links (Corollary \ref{cor generalised Legendrian coloring}).
+Adapting the idea of Joyce to the Legendrian setting, in Section \ref{homogenous representation}, we prove that every generalised Legendrian rack admits a homogeneous representation as a generalised Legendrian rack which is built up with a disjoint union of cosets of a family of subgroups of some appropriate group (Theorem \ref{thm homogenous representation}).
+In Section \ref{sec GL modules}, we define appropriate modules over $\GL$-racks, which could be used for introducing (co)homology theories for $\GL$-racks, and give some examples.
+In Theorem \ref{equivalence of categories for symmetric rack modules} of Section \ref{sec Category of modules over GL-racks}, we prove the equivalence of the category of $\GL$-rack modules and the category of Beck modules over a fixed $\GL$-rack.